How BST eltromat is helping its customers meet their environmental goals

 Dr. Michael Dattner is an innovation manager at BST eltromat International.

-A concrete example of how integrated processes support more sustainability in packaging production is shown by the interaction of the CLS PRO 600 digital line and contrast sensor from BST eltromat with a ConSlitter-Typ slitting machine and the integrated platform the@vanced from Kampf Schneid- und Wickeltechnik.
+A concrete example of how integrated processes support more sustainability in packaging production is shown by the interaction of the CLS PRO 600 digital line and contrast sensor from BST eltromat with a ConSlitter-Typ slitting machine and the integrated platform [email protected] from Kampf Schneid- und Wickeltechnik.
 This integration eliminates sources of error and thus avoids waste.